AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 * You can connect Maestro record types to one another or a Maestro record type with a Workfront object type by creating a new connection for a Maestro record type.
 * After you connect a Maestro record type to another record type or to a Workfront object type, you can connect records to individual objects.
 * After the connection between the objects and records is established, the values of any of the linked fields from the linked records or from the Workfront objects populate in the Maestro record that you are linking from automatically.
-* You cannot update the values of linked fields manually on the records you are linking from.
+* You cannot update the values of linked fields manually on the records you are linking from. <!--LEFT HERE - August 24, 2023-->
 * Everyone with access to Maestro can see the connections you make between Maestro records or between Maestro records and Workfront objects.
 Also, you can view and edit everyone else's connections. <!--add that this is based on your permissions in both Maestro and Workfront (or, later, any other application)-->
 <!-- this is not possible yet; just projects for now: * You can connect one Maestro record to one or multiple Workfront objects. -->
 * You cannot connect taxonomies to record types or to Workfront objects. <!-- this is temporary; there will be certain objects (teams, etc) that will be linked to taxonomies, per Lilit-->